 If you have cancer and you think you will be out of work for at least 12 months, and you gather supporting evidence to create a strong claim for disability benefits, then your claim may be approved.
+There are many types of cancer that qualify for disability.
 The process for applying for Social Security Disability benefits is complex, but with a cancer diagnosis and the right supporting documentation, you can be awarded benefits.
 Here are five signs for getting your disability claim approved:

 1. You meet the non-medical requirements